The Midnight Walk: Full Walkthrough for All Chapters and Endings

 Advertisement

-• Scan walls, floors, and props for symbols before moving on.
+• Scan walls, floors, and props for symbols before you move on — markers, not random props, drive progress.

-• Light sources are usually functional, not decorative.
+• Light sources are functional, not decorative.
+If you can light it, it probably does something.

-• Thrown matches and relit objects can change the room state.
+• Thrown matches and relit objects change the room state at a distance.

-• During danger sections, preserving Potboy matters more than squeezing in extra exploration.
+• During danger, keeping Potboy alive beats squeezing in extra exploration.

-• After any successful interaction, re-check nearby doors and side paths immediately.
+• After any successful interaction, immediately re-check nearby doors, side paths, and upper walls.

 Advertisement